SimplyAhmazing/noor/README.md

 Noor is still in development.
 The purpose of this project is to demonstrate a beginner friendly programming language that uses a non-latin alphabet based language, hence Arabic.
-Noor is implemented in JS so that it can natively in the browser.
+Noor is implemented in JS so that it can run natively in the browser.

 In prior commits, Noor used a hand written lexer and parser but now uses PEGJS,